 For more information regarding the processing of personal data, please refer to the Secursus Privacy Statement available on its Website.

 Most of the cookies used by Secursus and saved when the Customer browses our Website are either required to ensure basic operation of our Website, or are intended to enable or facilitate the Customer's browsing experience.

 Only Secursus is able to read or change the information contained in its cookies.

 The Customer's prior consent may be required before certain cookies can be read or placed on the Customer's device.
 In this case, the Customer will be duly informed means of the cookie banner and by these T&C, and the Customer's consent will be required by checking the corresponding box.

-For more information, please refer to the conditions of use of our Internet Site, available on our site.
+For more information, please refer to the conditions of use of our Website, available on our site.

 These T&C and the related insurance transactions are governed by French law.
 These T&C were originally written in French, and, even if translated into another language, only the French-language version shall prevail in the event of a dispute.

 Article 18 - Litigation